levsero/GoodInvests/README.md

 * Allow searching for partial words.
 * Update search results as the user types.
-* Allow users to follow other users.
+* Display followed users on user profile.
 * Allow users to create collections of companies other than portfolio
 * Display more company data
 * Make input errors when signing in inline instead of absolute.